rstms/txTrader/README.md

 This software implements interfaces to the API for CQG's CQGNet application and Interactive Brokers' Trader Workstation.
 A version has been implemented for the Realtick API, but has a dependency on a closed-source gateway.
 The system provides access to real-time market data, historical pricing, bar charts, order management, execution reports, and position data.

 The gateway is built on the [twisted](https://twistedmatrix.com/trac/) python networking engine.
-Each instance implements a connection-oriented TCP/IP streaming data connection using the [Netstring protocol](https://en.wikipedia.org/wiki/Netstring), as well as a set of HTTP endpoints returning JSON objects.
-Both services are password protected using basic authentication and a password handshake.   *A version supporting TLS connections with server and client certificates is planned.*
+Clients can establish a long-lived TCP/IP streaming data connection using the [Netstring protocol](https://en.wikipedia.org/wiki/Netstring), and/or utilize a set of JSON-RPC functions.
+Both services are password protected using basic authentication and a password handshake.   *Support for TLS connections with server and client certificates is planned.*

 Common interface code is used to provide a normalized interface to the managed API.
 While the contents of the returned objects may differ, many fields are common to the supported environments.